Wakayanagi, Miyagi: Population

+Geography

 Wakayanagi is located in the north of the Miyagi prefecture and the Sendai plain.
 The Hasama River runs through toward the southeast.
 The town had developed as a crossing point of the river.
 Wakayanagi Station (Ishikoshi Station) of the Kurihara Denen Railway had been near the north bank until its abolishment in 2007 and the town hall was located near south of the river.
 The main streets between them connect at the Wakayanagi Grand Bridge (Wakayanagi Ōhashi) across the river.

+Economy

 It has been a part of the rice cultivation zone of Miyagi prefecture, which was (and is) one of a few important rice production areas in Japan.
 Additionally, some middle or small industrial factories are located there.